Flipping the Classroom

 - Incorporate peer feedback.
 For example, if students are required to post reading responses, include responses to peers’ as part of the assignment.

 - Include incentives for completing online or out of class assignments.
-For example, for reading assignments, require students to do a pre-class quiz on Blackboard and have these quizzes be a small part of students’ grades.
+For example, for reading assignments, require students to do a pre-class quiz on Canvas and have these quizzes be a small part of students’ grades.
 Alternatively, give a quick five-minute quiz at the beginning of a class session and allow students to earn bonus points for correct answers.

 - Discuss the expectation you have for students to preview content before class.
 Instill accountability for pre-class activities by noting that not doing them decreases the value of class session activities for both themselves and the students they work with.
 Students should be held responsible for not letting themselves or their classmates down.
 Establishing ground rules can help.